-Cyber liability insurance protects medical practices and other healthcare businesses in the event sensitive patient information is compromised.
+Cyber insurance protects medical practices and other healthcare businesses in the event sensitive information is compromised.
 This policy can cover legal costs and provide essential resources.

 This policy provides liability coverage related to:

-Policy cost is based on factors such as your healthcare specialization, level of risk for a breach, type and amount of records you store, and coverage limits.
+Policy cost is based on factors such as your healthcare specialization, your level of cyber risk, the type and amount of sensitive data you store, and your coverage limits.

-There are two kinds of cyber liability insurance: first-party and third-party.
+There are two kinds of cyber liability insurance coverage to protect your business from cyber threats: first-party and third-party.

-Cyber liability insurance can cover expenses related to a data breach at a doctor's office or other healthcare business that exposes patient information.
+Cyber liability insurance can cover expenses related to a patient data breach at a doctor's office or other healthcare business that exposes PHI.
 This policy can pay to notify your clients about the breach and also cover fines.
-It can pay expenses related to:
+It can pay data breach response expenses such as:

 While cyber liability insurance shields against cyberattacks and data breaches, your business faces many other risks, too.
 Healthcare professionals should also consider:

-General liability insurance: This policy can pay legal expenses related to patient property damage and injury, along with advertising injuries such as slander and libel.
+General liability insurance: This policy can pay legal expenses related to patient property damage and injuries, along with advertising injuries such as slander and libel.

-Business owner’s policy: This policy bundles general liability insurance with commercial property insurance, often at a lower rate than if the policies were purchased separately.
+Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance, often at a lower rate than if the policies were purchased separately.

-Are you ready to safeguard your medical office, acupuncture clinic, dentist office, or other healthcare business with cyber liability insurance or another type of business insurance?
+Are you ready to safeguard your healthcare business with cyber liability insurance or another type of business insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.